yuksekyusuf/Cash-App/README.md

 # Cash-App
 Cash-App is a small take home project showing stock exchange prices for certain companies.
-Despite the fact that the app has small feature, I try to showcase best practices in the architectural design and testing.
+Despite the fact that the app has small features, I try to showcase best practices in the architectural design and testing.

 ## Tech/Frameworks used
 - Swift